 Item (7) is for records of usage by the NCMNPS of Web-based services including but not limited to Facebook, Twitter, YouTube, Instagram, Medium, LinkedIn, Eventbrite, Zoom, and Google Analytics.

-The NARA decision-maker notes that "the NCMNPS website (https://www.inspire2serve.gov/) contains... links to the Commission's social media profiles."
+The NCMNPS website contains links to the NCMNPS "profiles" with some of these services.
 But (1) even if they were public (which they aren't, as discussed further below), "profiles" are not the entirety of the records of the NCMNPS accounts and activities on these platforms, which also include records of, inter alia, "private" messaging which may be as significant as e-mail; (2) all of these records are designated as "temporary" and planned for deletion pursuant to NARA Records Schedule DAA-0220-2020-0001; and (3) none of these records are freely and publicly available, but are available, if at all, only to the extent that the commercial operators of these platforms, in their sole discretion and subject to whatever terms and conditions they wish to impose, choose to make them available to their users or others.